 Roosevelt was asthmatic as a child, grew more robust as a teenager, and set out west to the Dakotas as a young man for a life of ranching and hunting.
 Overhearing his parents say he’d probably die young of asthma motivated him to engage in relentless physical action throughout his life.
 Unlike almost anyone who lived through or after the world wars of the 20th century, Roosevelt saw war as a healthy enterprise, necessary to keep young males toughened up.
+He dreamt of war with Germany (though no clear reason had emerged yet) or perhaps with Britain to liberate Canada.
 He was a jingoist through and through who, true to his word, relished an opportunity to prove his own mettle on the battlefield.
 That gave Roosevelt the chance to one-up his father, whom he greatly admired but who’d bought a draft exemption during the Civil War.
 To his credit, Roosevelt resigned his post as Assistant Secretary of the Navy in 1898 and enlisted when that opportunity for combat arose.Spanish-American War

 TR’s chance came during the Spanish-American War of 1898.
 Spain had already lost many of its colonies and, by the late 1890s, was losing its grip on Cuba and Puerto Rico in the Americas and the Philippines and Guam in the western Pacific.
 The U.S. did a lot of business in Cuba and, initially, wasn’t as concerned with who controlled it as with avoiding any trade disruption and protecting its own interests.
 Twice during the 19th century, the U.S. offered to buy Cuba but Spain spurred their offers.
 Spain grew increasingly repressive as they struggled to keep down a Cuban uprising, though, and American public opinion turned in favor of the rebels, embracing the cause of Cuba Libre!
 Up until his death in 1895, Cuban refugee José Martí organized rebels in Key West, Florida and among the cigar workers at Ybor City, in Tampa.
 Having personally seen the bodies piled up at Antietam during the Civil War, President McKinley didn’t favor war, and the impatient Teddy Roosevelt complained that the president “had the backbone of a chocolate eclair.”